revloc02/dndMarkdown/skt-lysk-giant-culture.md

 ### Giant Runes

 There are legends of ancient runes of potent magical power.
-The lore says that the runes are from the culture of the giants, and that even creatures that have lived a very long time, centuries, don't fully understand how to use this power.
+The lore says that the runes are from the culture of the giants, and that even creatures that have lived a very long time, even centuries, don't fully understand how to use this power.

 <img src='https://www.gmbinder.com/images/gQ3IUV2.jpg' style='position:absolute;bottom:80px;left
 :0px;width:520px; mix-blend-mode:multiply;filter:brightness(130%)saturate(290%);transform:scaleX(1)scaleY(1.3);' />